 If the DU to CU RRC Information IE is included in the UE CONTEXT MODIFICATION REQUIRED message, the gNB-CU shall perform RRC Reconfiguration as described in TS 38.331 [8].
 The CellGroupConfig IE shall transparently be signaled to the UE as specified in TS 38.331 [8].

+If the ServCellInfoList IE is included in the DU to CU RRC Information IE contained in the UE CONTEXT MODIFICATION REQUIRED message, the gNB-CU shall use it to generate the content of inter-node message, i.e., CG-Config or CG-ConfigInfo, as described in TS 38.331.

 If the UE CONTEXT MODIFICATION CONFIRM message includes the Execute Duplication IE, the gNB-DU shall perform CA based duplication, if configured, for the SRB for the included RRC-Container IE.